 Best Power Supply for Cryptocurrency Mining

-Below, we provide a useful guide so you can find the right power supply unit that best suits your specific mining configuration:
+Below, we provide the list of best PSU for mining etherum or bitcoin or any other cryptocurrency so you can find the right power supply unit that best suits your specific mining configuration:

 The EVGA flagship PSU is SuperNova 1600 T2, a Super Flower Leadex unit with 80 PLUS Titanium certification.
 Complying with the specifications of this certification is very difficult, which is also the reason why there are so few titanium PSUs.
 Without many competitors in its field, the only EVGA competitor is the Corsair AX1500i.
 EVGA classifies this unit up to 1600W at ambient temperatures of up to 50 ° C. The other features of the PSU include a fully modular wiring design, compatibility with Intel S6 and S7 sleep states, and a semi-passive mode.
 A rather strong 140 mm fan with double ball-bearing cools this monster.